-Note: Image maps may not function correctly on some mobile devices if the coordinates for the areas are not scaled in the same proportion as the image.
-To overcome this you could provide redundant text links on the same page.
+Note: Image maps may not function correctly on some mobile devices if the coordinates for the areas are not scaled using the same proportions as the image.
+To compensate for this, provide redundant text links on the same page.

 Related WCAG resources